LandonAndEmma/MKDS-ARM9-Slots-Swapper/README.md

 ## Mario Kart DS ARM9 Weather Slot Swapper

 ### Description
 The Mario Kart DS ARM9 Music Slots Table Editor is a web tool designed to allow users to edit music slot values within Mario Kart DS' `arm9.bin`.
-With this tool, you can utilize any SSEQ on most slots of the game, enhancing your Mario Kart DS experience.
+With this tool, you can weather slots on any course slot of the game, enhancing your Mario Kart DS experience.

 This tool is based on [documentation](https://wiki.dshack.org/Wiki.jsp?page=Swapping%20Weather%20Slots) by [Southport](https://www.youtube.com/c/Southport08).